phgallop/credit-risk/README.md

 # Credit Risk Classification

 ## Overview
-This project focuses on predicting credit-related outcomes using machine learning classification techniques.
+This project builds a simple credit risk classification model using basic machine learning techniques.
+The goal is to understand how different features can be used to predict whether a client is likely to default.

+## Objective
+Classify clients as default or non-default based on their profile.

-## Focus
+## Workflow
-- Data preprocessing
-- Exploratory analysis
-- Classification models
-- Performance evaluation
+- Load dataset

-## Stack
-- Python
+- Basic data inspection
+- Convert categorical values into numeric values
+- Train a Naive Bayes model
+- Make a simple prediction
-- pandas
+- Check training accuracy

+## Conclusion
-- scikit-learn
+- Accuracy: 0.76

+## Model Used
-- Jupyter Notebook
+- Naive Bayes

+## Notes
+- Dataset is small and categorical